Lucg/push-plugin-unity/README.md

 ### Registering/Unregistering from Infobip push

+User registration is required to receive push notifications (otherwise, no notification will be received):

+	InfobipPush.Register(applicationId, applicationSecret, registrationData)

+After successful registration, `InfobipPush.OnRegistered()` delegate will be called.
+If an error occurs, `InfobipPush.OnError(errorCode)` will be called.
+To register for push notifications use the application ID and application secret obtained from [Infobip Push Portal](http://push.infobip.com).

 #### Is Registered

 To retrieve the information if user is registered to Infobip Push or not, use the following method call which returns boolean value `true` if the user is registered to Infobip Push, otherwise the boolean value `false` is returned:

 	InfobipPush.IsRegistered();

 #### Unregistration